OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

  [https://appsforoffice.microsoft.com/lib/beta/hosted/office.js](https://appsforoffice.microsoft.com/lib/beta/hosted/office.js)

-Now let’s click on the HTML Tab and add 3 buttons to a) Insert sample data, b) create Pivot Table and c) add  Rows, columns and data to the Pivot Table.
+Now let’s click on the HTML Tab and add 3 buttons to a) Insert sample data, b) create Pivot Table and c) add  Rows, columns and data to the Pivot Table. (you can copy/paste from below)

 ```html
 <section class="setup ms-font-m">